Scheduled MonumentsWalesCastell Dyffrynmawr

 What is Castell Dyffrynmawr?

-Castell Dyffrynmawr is a motte-and-bailey castle located in Pembrokeshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of South Wales.
+Castell Dyffrynmawr is a motte-and-bailey castle situated in Pembrokeshire, Wales, dating to the Norman period of medieval Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE208.

 What period does Castell Dyffrynmawr date from?

 Castell Dyffrynmawr dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Dyffrynmawr?